 Some charges can be either felonies or misdemeanors, such as domestic assault.
 These offenses are known as “wobblers”.
 This decision is at the discretion of the prosecutor, based on the severity of the circumstances.

 California has a system of determinate sentencing for felony charges.
 There is a range of 3 numbers for possible prison sentence lengths, to be determined by the judge, based on any mitigating factions.
-These are decided into low term, mid term, and high term sentences.
+These are divided into low term, mid term, and high term sentences.

 For example, a charge of assault with a deadly weapon (other than a firearm) carries possible sentences of 24, 36, or 48 months in prison, depending on the severity of the circumstances, as decided by the sentencing judge.

 If the judge sentences you to less than the recommended range, it is due to mitigating factors.
 Mitigating factors are those which show the judge that you do not deserve the harshest punishments.
 As a successful firm, we will compile what we see as the best mitigating factors in your case to present them to the judge at sentencing time.

 - Personal hardships that may have contributed to the crime (ie. You were under extreme financial or relationship stress, had just been in a car accident, etc)

 - If you were not the “principle” actor in the crime but merely assisted someone else in the offense